Alaska investigates cause of oil found at old spill site | Newstalk 750 - 103.7 KFQD

 ANCHORAGE, Alaska (AP) – Alaska regulators are investigating after an operator discovered crude oil along the trans-Alaska pipeline north of Fairbanks.

-The Anchorage Daily News reports Alyeska Pipeline Service Co. has recovered 10 gallons (39 liters) of crude oil discovered Sunday following an excavation south of Atigun Pass.
+The Anchorage Daily News reports Alyeska Pipeline Service Co. has recovered 10 gallons of crude oil discovered Sunday following an excavation south of Atigun Pass.

 Ashley Adamczak, environmental program specialist with the state Department of Environmental Conservation, says the oil could have been overlooked from the 2013 oil release, which occurred at the same site.